ujwalsahu123/ujwalsahu123/README.md

 - 👋 Hi, I’m @ujwalsahu
 - 👀 I’m interested in ideas , startups , future tech.
 - 🌱 I’m currently learning cs, ai ,dev
-- 💞️ I’m looking to collaborate on ideas which are awesome , sloves problem and change the world.
+- 💞️ I’m looking to collaborate on ideas which are awesome , sloves problem and changes the world.
-- 📫 Reach me by messagin on +91-8169060423
+- 📫 Reach me by messaging on +91-8169060423

 Recently working on this: